Sam Noble Gallery

 The Sam Noble Gallery illustrates Oklahoma’s early history, including its settlement and development as a state.
 Through artifacts, images, and firsthand accounts of participants, visitors can relive the experiences of those brave souls who settled our plains and turned homesteads into farms and cities.
 It was their survival of and adaptation to the extremes of weather, economics, and politics that enabled them to create this magnificent state.
-Topics covered include land runs, education, the Oklahoma Centennial Farm & Ranch program, urban development, law and order, pioneer life, cowboys, military history, and the Oklahoma Century Chest.
+Topics covered include land runs, education, the Oklahoma Centennial Farm & Ranch program, urban development, law and order, pioneer life, cowboys, and the Oklahoma Century Chest.
 There is also a replica of a sod house, a 1930s-era house, and a 1950s pink kitchen.
-The exhibit Oklahoma & The Day That Will Live In Infamy explores the attack on Pearl Harbor and its effect on Oklahoma.

 On Behalf of the Pioneers: The Oklahoma Century Chest 1913–2013

-Visitors can view never-before-seen photographs, documents, and artifacts and hear Oklahoma pioneer Angelo C. Scott's speech delivered at the burial of the chest in 1913.
-The exhibit also includes a poster promoting the first Fourth of July celebration in Oklahoma City on July 4, 1889; a letter to the blind of 2013 written in braille; the first state flag of Oklahoma; the pen used by President William McKinley to sign the Free Homes Bill; and a 1913 bird's-eye view photograph of Oklahoma City.
+Visitors can view photographs, documents, and artifacts from the chest.
+The exhibit also includes a poster promoting the first Fourth of July celebration in Oklahoma City on July 4, 1889; a letter to the blind of 2013 written in braille; the first state flag of Oklahoma, and much more.
 In addition, the exhibit contains dozens of messages, prophecies, and letters from the pioneers of 1913 to their descendants one hundred years later.

-View letters, photos, and more online at www.okhistory.org/centurychest.
+View letters, photos, and more online at okhistory.org/centurychest.